 In the 1940s, hundreds of thousands of homes were built from pre-approved designs to address housing shortages, known as ‘strawberry box’ homes.
 Those homes built in the forties, followed by the massive boom of new social housing built in the 1970s, succeeded in delivering rapid affordable housing to fill temporary gaps.
 While those homes met urgent needs, they were cheaply built and poorly insulated, leaving families vulnerable to high energy costs and climate impacts.
 Today, we have better tools.

 Recently, the federal government and CMHC have developed a national housing catalogue inspired by the ‘strawberry box’ homebuilding system.
 New construction should utilize green construction methods, sustainable materials, and energy-efficient design.
+TAF recommends that all housing projects supported by BCH be built to the highest tiers of the National Model Building Code or an approved equivalent standard, such as Passive House or Toronto Green Standard Tier 2+.
 To make the most of our existing buildings, we must integrate deep energy retrofits to improve conditions and lower energy bills.
-By prioritizing sustainable buildings, we ensure that we lock in energy affordability, while reducing the need to repair buildings over time.
-These are the buildings that will provide stable homes for residents well into the future.

 Scale of the opportunity